-In theory, you can make a fruit puree with just one ingredient, the fruit itself.
-Blend sweet strawberries and that's it, you have strawberry purée.
+Theoretically, you can make a fruit puree with just one ingredient, the fruit itself.
+Blend sweet strawberries, and that's it, you have strawberry purée.

 It's great for when you have a small number of leftover strawberries or very ripe ones that have seen better days.
-Blend them with sugar and freeze it for later use.
+Blend them with sugar and freeze them for later use.

 How to use strawberry puree

-- Glazes and icings: powdered sugar glaze is a staple here and one of my favorite ways to spruce up a simple cake, scones, and cookies.
-Use the puree as the liquid and create an eye-catching pink icing as we do for the fresh strawberry scones and strawberry pound cake below.
+- Glazes and icings: powdered sugar glaze is a staple here and one of my favorite ways to spruce up simple cakes, scones, and cookies.
+Use the puree as the liquid component and create an eye-catching pink icing as we do for the fresh strawberry scones and strawberry pound cake.

-- Ice cream: when making no-churn strawberry ice cream (or the regular kind), you need to start with a puree.
+- Ice cream: you start with a puree when making no-churn strawberry ice cream (or the regular kind).

-- Fruit sauces: add some pureed berries to a homemade strawberry sauce for extra texture and flavor.
+- Fruit sauces: add pureed berries to a homemade strawberry sauce for extra texture and flavor.

 Ingredients

-- Strawberries: when in season use fresh strawberries if possible.
-Frozen berries also work but they have more water content so the flavor is sometimes weaker.
+- Strawberries: when in season, use fresh strawberries if possible.
+Very ripe strawberries are perfect for this recipe.
+Frozen berries also work, but they have more water content, which can weaken the flavor.

 - Optional: lemon juice, orange juice, vanilla extract, liquor of your choice.